AndesPooh258/Deep-Learning/README.md

 The assignments for AIST4010 Foundation of Applied Deep Learning, which are Kaggle competitions on image, sequence and graph tasks.

 ## Tasks:
 Table 1.
-Topic and result of different tasks
+Topic and competition result of different tasks

 | Task     | Topic | Evaluation Metrics | Public Result | Private Result |
 | -----     | -----     | -----       | -----       | -----       |